 Influence and engagement

 Sustainable bonds have two limitations.
-First, even the greenest bond does not necessarily mean its issuer is becoming more sustainable at the overall company level.
-Disclosure on the bond does not shed light on the underlying company.17
+First, even the greenest bond does not necessarily mean its issuer is becoming more sustainable.10

-Of course, fundamental analysis on companies can be resource intensive; for investors with smaller teams, buying green bonds can offer a way of participating in the transition without having to do the research in-house.
-However, the impact can be limited, as green bond projects do not necessarily translate into comparatively low or falling carbon emissions at the firm level.18
+Of course, fundamental analysis on companies can be resource intensive; for investors with smaller teams, buying green bonds may seem like an easy way of participating in the transition.
+However, the impact can be limited, as green bond projects do not necessarily translate into comparatively low or falling emissions at the firm level.11

-In addition, investors need diversification to mitigate risk, and therefore cannot allocate solely to green sectors.
+In addition, investors need diversification to mitigate risk, and cannot allocate solely to green sectors.

-This is where engagement can make a difference, improving company disclosure on those key metrics, which in turn allows investors to keep engaging ever more effectively.
-And, as corporate disclosure improves, smaller investors with fewer resources can also benefit from the greater transparency, enabling groups of investors to be more aligned in their requirements and engagement efforts.
+This is where engagement makes a difference, improving company disclosure on key metrics, which in turn allows investors to engage more effectively.
+And, as disclosure improves, smaller investors with fewer resources can also benefit.

-It is still too early to draw firm conclusions, but interesting nuggets of information emerge.
-The yield on Volkswagen’s 2028 green bond, for example, is marginally lower than its conventional bond of similar maturity (0.5 per cent versus 0.42 per cent as of February 9, 2020).
-This may reflect the relative sophistication and familiarity of European investors with sustainable bonds – the region accounted for over half of global issuance in 2020.
+It is too early to draw conclusions, but interesting insights emerge.
+The yield on Volkswagen’s 2028 green bond, for example, is lower than its conventional bond of similar maturity (0.5 per cent versus 0.42 per cent as of February 9, 2020).
+This may reflect the relative familiarity of European investors with sustainable bonds – the region accounted for over half of global issuance in 2020.

 Meanwhile, in the US, the yields on Citigroup’s 2024 social bonds (0.61 per cent) and green bonds (0.86 per cent) are higher than its conventional bonds (0.53 per cent).
-Perhaps that is reflective of the US being behind Europe when it comes to sustainability, although who’s to say those spreads won’t narrow, and quickly, as the market evolves – as we have seen in Europe.
+Perhaps that is reflective of the US being behind Europe when it comes to sustainability, although who’s to say those spreads won’t narrow quickly as the market evolves?

 There is serious momentum behind the sustainable bond market globally

-What we can say with more certainty is that there is serious momentum behind the sustainable bond market globally, and there seems little prospect of that trend reversing.
+What we can say with more certainty is that there is serious momentum behind the sustainable bond market globally.

-“The more investors focus on ESG in the bond market, the more the bad operators will see their borrowing costs rise.
-There is no excuse for claiming it is too expensive to fund the transition.
-If a firm doesn’t engage on the net-zero pathway, the funding of its core operations will become too expensive, so it needs to be able to evidence good ESG practices,” says Chinery.
+“The more investors focus on ESG, the more the bad operators will see their borrowing costs rise,” says Chinery.
 “We are not at a point now where there is that level of dispersion, but it is the direction of travel.”